silentoplayz/QuickFolders-Context-Menu/README.md

 1. **Download the Script**:
    - Download `QuickFoldersContextMenu.ps1` from this repository.

-2. **Creating a Shortcut**:
+2. **Creating a Shortcut with Administrative Privileges**:
    - Right-click on the downloaded `.ps1` file.
    - Select `Send to` > `Desktop (create shortcut)`.
    - Right-click on the shortcut created on the desktop and select `Properties`.
+   - In the `Shortcut` tab, click on the `Advanced` button.
+   - Check the box next to `Run as administrator`.
+   - Click `OK` to close the Advanced Properties window.
-   - In the `Target` field, prepend the existing path with `powershell.exe -ExecutionPolicy Bypass -File `.
+   - In the `Target` field of the Shortcut tab, prepend the existing path with `powershell.exe -ExecutionPolicy Bypass -File `.
 It should look like this: `powershell.exe -ExecutionPolicy Bypass -File "path\to\your\QuickFoldersContextMenu.ps1"`.
    - Click `OK` to save the changes.

 ## Usage
-1. **Run as Administrator**:
+1. **Run the Shortcut**:
-   - Right-click on the shortcut you created.
+   - Double-click on the shortcut you created on the desktop.
-   - Select `Run as Administrator`.
+   - Since the shortcut is set to always run as Administrator, you may see a User Account Control (UAC) prompt asking for permission to allow `powershell.exe` to make changes to your device.
+Click `Yes` to proceed.

 2. **Follow the Prompts**:
    - The script will prompt you to either Add (A) or Remove (R) the QuickFolders option.